Yangtze River & Tibet 2020 - 19 Days

 Day 5 - Beijing to YichangMeals: Breakfast

-A deluxe motor coach and your devoted tour guide(s) are ready Today, visit the Temple of Heaven, built during 1406 to 1420; it was used by Chinese Emperors of Ming and Qing dynasties to pray for bountiful harvests.
+After breakfast, visit the Temple of Heaven, built during 1406 to 1420; it was used by Chinese Emperors of Ming and Qing dynasties to pray for bountiful harvests.
 The Temple of Heaven is a complex of Taoist buildings with some of the most exquisite architectures in Beijing.
 Capture the detailed essence of all the rich colors blended together on the hand painted tiles and roofing of the structures.
 This remarkable construction is pledged highest level of Chinese traditional architecture.
 Today, it has become a popular leisure activity center for the local elders.
 You will likely bypass people engaged in exercise, tai chi, martial arts, and Chinese opera, as you make your way from the tour bus to the main buildings.
+This afternoon, fly to Yichang.

-Afterwards, you will fly to Yichang.
+After breakfast, you will take a Yichang city tour.
 You will then be transferred to Maoping Pier and board your ultra luxurious 5-star cruise ship operated by President Cruises.
 All cabins are outside with a private balcony.
 All China Focus travelers also enjoys Executive Deck and Services, including cabins with better viewing, VIP area reserved for evening entertainment, complimentary unlimited wine, beer, and soft drink for lunch and dinner, and much more.

 In the morning, take a land excursion to the Three Gorges Dam Site.
 It is the world's largest dam, 1.7 miles long and 220 feet high, and the largest electricity-generating plant of any kind.
 The dam body was completed in 2006.
 All of the originally planned components of the project were completed on October 30, 2008.
 The project produces hydroelectricity, increases the river's navigation capacity, and reduces the potential for floods downstream by providing flood storage space.
 From completion until September 2009, the dam has generated 348.4 TWh of electricity, covering more than one third of its project cost.
 There were over 1.2 million people who immigrated to other parts of the country in order to complete the project.
 In the afternoon, set sail on the beautiful Yangtze River.
 There will be a Captain's Welcoming Dinner and evening entertainment.